Skip to content

 Do I need a specific tree service license to start my business?

 No, you don’t need a tree services license to become an arborist, but experience and training always help.
-Getting an official arborist certification helps you build a stronger reputation as a tree service provider, and it will help you develop crucial skills you’ll use on the job.
+Getting an official arborist certification works if you’re ready to build a stronger reputation as a provider, and it helps you develop crucial skills you’ll use on the job.

 Then, design a logo to match your business name.
 Depending on your design experience, you can easily create one yourself or outsource the branding work to a designer.